danyel-ii/cubeless_/docs/01-decision-log.md

 - Mint price is fixed at `0.0027 ETH` with a `+10%` royalty.
 - $Less buy is represented by a treasury placeholder (replace before production).

+## 2025-12-24 — Interactive Metadata (p5.js)

+- Mint metadata includes `animation_url` pointing to the IPFS-hosted p5 app entry.
+- `image` is treated as an optional thumbnail, not the primary work.
+- Provenance bundle is stored under `provenance` in the tokenURI JSON.